 How much will it cost?

 Costs are based on ice times, tournaments, team registration fees, referees and timekeepers.
-Jersey must be returned at the end of the season, socks you may keep.
+Jerseys must be returned at the end of the season, socks you may keep.

 BACK TO REGISTRATION